kellyjonbrazil/jc/docs/parsers/ini.md

 - Delimiter can be `=` or `:`.
 Missing values are supported.
 - Comment prefix can be `#` or `;`.
 Comments must be on their own line.
 - If duplicate keys are found, only the last value will be used.
+- If any section names have the same name as a top-level key, the top-level key will be overwritten by the section data.

 > Note: Values starting and ending with double or single quotation marks
 > will have the marks removed.
 If you would like to keep the quotation